kallemickelborg/agentic-ai/README.md

 - [x] Add state transition to move between states (02/01/2025)
 - [x] Implement proper component structure and file path organization on the frontend (03/01/2025)
 - [x] Create classes.ts to consolidate Tailwind classes (05/01/2025)
-- [ ] Refactor functions for each state for better readability and maintainability
+- [x] Break up app.py into separate Python scripts for abstraction and separation of concerns based on Uncle Bob's Clean Code principles (23/08/2025)
 - [ ] Add more descriptive logging and error handling for debugging and troubleshooting
 - [ ] Add proper DSPy instantiation of prompt optimization
 - [ ] Break up main app.py (serverless function) into smaller callable functions